Tel: +44 (0) 2476 523250

 Coventry CV4 7AL

 Dr Lines is a specialist in Renaissance philosophy and intellectual history.
 Many of his publications have focused on moral and natural philosophy and their contexts, particularly the universities in Italy but also in France, Germany, Switzerland, and the Low Countries.
 More recently he has also published on book history and the history of libraries.
 He is currently completing a monograph on the changing configuration of the disciplines in the University of Bologna and its Faculty of Arts and Medicine between 1405 and 1713.
+His most recent book publication is, together with Alessio Cotugno, the catalogue of an exhibition on Aristotelianism in Venice.

 Dr Lines has received fellowships from, among others, the Alexander von Humboldt Foundation and Villa I Tatti in Florence (The Harvard University Center for Italian Renaissance Studies).
 He has been the Principal Investigator for an AHRC standard grant on Vernacular Aristotelianism in Renaissance Italy and for a Leverhulme International Network on Renaissance Conflict and Rivalries.
 He leads the Warwick portion of an ERC starting grant on Aristotelianism in the Italian Vernacular and has recruited several research fellows (including Marie Curie fellows) to Warwick.
 He serves as the Renaissance Society of America's discipline representative for Philosophy and is a member of the Editorial Board for the journal Renaissance Quarterly.